flutter/website/src/development/add-to-app/ios/project-setup.md

 ## Apple Silicon (`arm64` Macs)

-On an Apple Silicon (M1) Mac, the host app will build for an `arm64` simulator.
+On an Apple Silicon (M1) Mac, the host app builds for an `arm64` simulator.
-While Flutter does support `arm64` simulators, some plugins may not.
-If you use one of these plugins, you may see a compilation error like **Undefined symbols for architecture arm64** and you must exclude `arm64` from the simulator architectures in your host app.
+While Flutter supports `arm64` simulators, some plugins might not.
+If you use one of these plugins, you might see a compilation error like **Undefined symbols for architecture arm64** and you must exclude `arm64` from the simulator architectures in your host app.